AaronRobson/thinkpad-guides/README.md

 #### Find the keycodes that correspond to the keys

 1. Run ```xev``` from the terminal.
-2. Click the keys in the little GUI window that pops up.
+2. Click the keys in the little "Event Tester" window that pops up.
 3. The terminal output will tell you the keycodes and names.
+4. Close the little "Event Tester" window to return to the terminal.

 ##### Brightness Up
 FN-Home